mahak29/MLOPS_TASK3/README.md

 ##### Working on the task

-* Creating 2 Dockerfile containing all the requirements modules for
+* Creating 2 Dockerfile containing all the requirements modules for  **Traditional Machine Learning** and **Deep Learning**

-   - **Traditional Machine Learning**
+For both type of models create this Dockerfile

         1. Dockerfile with requirements

      <br><img src="/SS/ml1.png" width="1555" height="400">